artprojectgroup/wc-apg-city/readme.txt

 == Frequently asked questions ==
 = Configuration is needed? =
-Just select from GeoNames and Google Maps API.
+Just select between GeoNames and Google Maps API, and add your own Google Maps API Key.
 = Which API is better? =
 It depends on many factors but which has given the best results to us is GeoNames API.
+However, if no result is found in the selected API, it will search again in the other API.

 = Support =
 If you need help to configuring or installing **WC - APG City**, **Art Project Group** offers its service [**Technical Support**](https://wcprojectgroup.es/tienda/ticket-de-soporte).